(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Open Questions

-\begin{enumerate}[leftmargin=*] \item[1.] \textit{How do we define rationality within artificial intelligence?} \end{enumerate} As we have seen, different disciplines define rationality in very different ways.
-The understanding of rationality within artificial intelligence has been influenced by some of these, particularly by work within economics, philosophy, and psychology.
-As artificial agents become more complex and capable, in particular considering the emerging capabilities of foundation models, it is important to establish a unifying definition of what constitutes a rational agent. \begin{enumerate}[leftmargin=*] \item[2.] \textit{What type of rationality are we looking to achieve?} \end{enumerate} Given different constraints and environments, our understanding of what is rational will likely need to adapt to each domain.
-We have seen that within artificial intelligence several types of rationalities have already been defined: perfect rationality, calculative rationality, bounded rationality, and bounded optimality \cite{russell_1997}.
-As new environments and applications are developed, additional definitions may arise, each of which will be most suited to certain applications.
+\begin{enumerate}[leftmargin=1cm, itemsep=5pt] \item[1.] \textit{Is a general, unified definition of rationality in AI achievable?} \item[2.]\textit{How should rationality be defined for GenAI systems?} \item[3.] \textit{Should we distinguish between definitions and assessments of rationality for symbolic AI and statistical learning?} \end{enumerate} As we have seen, different disciplines define rationality in very different ways.
+The understanding of rationality within AI has been influenced by some of these, particularly by work within economics, philosophy, and psychology.
+As artificial agents become more complex and capable, in particular considering the emerging capabilities of foundation models, it is important to determine whether we can or should establish a unifying definition of what constitutes a rational agent.
+A general framework could provide common ground for evaluating reasoning and decision-making across systems, but may be too general to prove useful.
+It will likely not suffice to adapt a definition from human rationality; we need to develop a definition of machine rationality distinct to that of humans.
+Even a distinct definition for AI agents that is set apart from human rationality will likely need to be further categorised.
+For example, GenAI systems may need to be evaluated in light of the GenAI Evaluation Paradox.
+Additionally, distinctions between symbolic AI and statistical learning approaches may warrant separate classification frameworks.

-\begin{enumerate}[leftmargin=*] \item[3.] \begin{enumerate} \item[(a)] \textit{What environments is each type of rationality most suited to?} \item[(b)] \textit{How should we design agents based on their environment?} \end{enumerate} \end{enumerate} Some deviations from perfect rationality may be optimal in particular environments, and perform poorly in others.
-Therefore, we must take into account the domain that the agent will be operating in when establishing the type of rationality that we are aiming for.
-The design of the agent and criteria with which it is assessed will then be dictated by its environment.

-\begin{enumerate}[leftmargin=*] \item[4.] \begin{enumerate} \item[(a)] \textit{How can we assess rationality in artificial agents?} \item[(b)] \textit{Can approaches designed for humans be adapted for artificial agents?} \end{enumerate} \end{enumerate} Once a taxonomy of rationality has been established, the next step is to develop methods to assess and identify an agent’s rationality.
-Work in this area may take inspiration from psychology; however, the performance vs. competence debate \cite{firestone_2020,lampinen_2023} must be central to research in this area – methods for assessing rationality must be developed in such a way that is tailored to artificial agents, rather than taking direct inspiration from psychological approaches.